Hack-Alumni/hack-alumni-community/CONTRIBUTING.md

     yarn dx:down
     ```

-That's it -- you've finished setting up Oyster locally!
+That's it -- you've finished setting up our community platform locally!
 All your applications
 are running properly and you're ready to get your first contribution in!

 ## Your First PR